Government agencies regulatory agenda

 Twice each year, government agencies publish the regulatory agenda — a robust to-do list signifying their goals for the coming months.

-Here are a few items to keep on your radar:
+Here are a few items to keep on your radar by agency:

 ACA: The Department of Labor (DOL) will invite public comments to better understand the challenges that group health plans and group health insurance issuers face in avoiding a loss of grandfathered status under the Affordable Care Act (ACA).
 The DOL also hopes to determine whether there are opportunities for the government to assist such plans and issuers, consistent with the law, in preserving their grandfathered status in ways that would benefit employers, employer and employee organizations, plan participants and beneficiaries, and other stakeholders.
 Proposed rule scheduled for September 2019.